jitongj/Stratification-Pipeline/README.md

 - If the DHS survey does not provide this information, refer to the corresponding census survey or estimate it based on urban and rural household numbers (you can calculate the u/r population based on the number of average u/r population per household in the census survey)

 - Ensure region names's spelling and order match exactly with those in `country_shp_analysis.rds`.
+- The year on which this fraction is based will serve as our calibration year, as it will be used to adjust the fractions calculated in subsequent steps.

 For `mwi_frame_ea.rds` and `mwi_sample_ea.rds`, create the data frame in the following format: